technowhizz/Handbook-QA/README.md

 1. cd into the repo `cd Handbook-QA`

-1. [Install Haystack with FAISS](https://github.com/deepset-ai/haystack#floppy_disk-installation) for your Operating System.
-(One should note that installing FAISS on Windows requires installing FAISS-Windows separately from Haystack)

-1. Install the python requirements `pip install -r requirements.txt`
+1. Install the python requirements `pip install -r requirements.txt` This will install Flask and Haystack

 1. Ensure you have `npm` installed on your machine